|

 of such entity,

-(ii) for any period if during such period
+(ii) for any period if during

-such interest is held by the
+such period such interest is

-spouse, children, grandchildren,
+held by the spouse, children,

-and parents of an
+grandchildren, and parents of

 individual who actively participates